Trains in the UK

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Some of the Pisa train stations to Milan you can start your journey from include Pisa Centrale, Pisa Aeroporto and Pisa San Rossore.
-Similarly, some of the arrival train stations in Milan include Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+When taking a train from Pisa, you have a couple of train stations you can depart from including Pisa Centrale, Pisa Aeroporto and Pisa San Rossore.
+When you arrive in Milan, your train can arrive in train stations including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.

 Here are some other resources that might have the information you need